 Do you make these fatal mistakes in a crisis as described in the video below?

 If the current state of the world concerns you and if you feel that something is coming you should have all the answers for the questions listed above.
-If you have any unknowns in your survival plan, now would be the time to identify and eliminate them because survival won’t be possible without proper planning.
+Having any unknowns in your survival plan is not recommended.
+Now would be the time to identify and eliminate them because survival won’t be possible without proper planning.

 Stay safe and God Bless!